Meet Connor, 2022 Scholar

 ”Cancer may have thrown some obstacles my way, but it did not take away my love of life,” says Connor.
 “Having cancer is not something I would wish on anyone, but for me it is a part of who I am.
 It has allowed me to see life for what it is: a gift.
 And it has taught me to never take that gift for granted.”

-Today, Connor is an active community volunteer with plans to study architecture in college.
+Today, Connor is an active community volunteer and is studying architecture in college.

 Connor’s Advocacy Project